How To Start living as a flexitarian

 My definition of being flexitarian.

-- Flexitarian Eats Socially What Others Are Eating: You still get to keep up your social life.
+What Others Are Eating: You still get to keep up your social life.
+Yey!!
 Although today it is way easier than it was before, to find Restaurants that are 100% Vegan or Vegetarians.
 Some flexitarians eat a vegetarian diet when alone or with other vegetarians or vegans.
 In the company of omnivores, however, you can eat what is served.
 During the holidays when traditional family meals are served many people who generally eat a meat-free diet will break bread with their family.
 Holiday meals are often based on turkey, ham, or whatever meat has become the family tradition.
 Flexitarians join their tribe for the celebration.
+We usually have Turkey on Christmas Day.

-- Flexitarian Craves Tastes And Textures Of Meat, Poultry, Or Seafood.
+Flexitarian Craves Tastes And Textures Of Meat, Poultry, Or Seafood.
 Cravings can happen anytime.
-I choose meat in moderation as same goes with milk products.
+I choose meat in moderation as same goes for milk products.
 But if I want a hamburger I enjoy a guilt-free hamburger.

 P.s I don´t eat fries.
 Unfortunately my older daughter has been introduced to fries but to be honest I don´t like it when she eats them.
 But this is what is on Kids Menu in many Restaurants, so yes occasionally we have ended up ordering fries for her.